-Generalized co-ordinates and velocities Virtual work, generalized forces.
+Generalized co-ordinates and velocities, Virtual work, generalized forces.
 Lagrange's equations for a holonomic system and their applications to small oscillation.
 Lagrange's equations for impulsive forces.
 Kinetic energy as a quadratic function of velocities.
 Equilibrium configurations for conservative holonomic dynamical systems.
-Theory of small oscillations of conservative holonomic dynamical systems (Scope and standard of the syllabus is the same as given by Chorlton).
+Theory of small oscillations of conservative holonomic dynamical systems.